inabajunmr/anyconf/README.md

 ## Usage

-When you want to edit config file about AWS.
+When you want to edit the config file about AWS.

 ```
 anyconf aws